ottokart/punctuator/README.md

 # Punctuator
 An LSTM RNN for restoring missing punctuation in text.

+Model is trained in two stages (second stage is optional though):
+1. First stage is trained on punctuation annotated text.
+Here the model learns to restore puncutation based on textual features only.
+2. Optional second stage can be trained on punctuation *and* pause annotated text.
+In this stage the model learns to combine pause durations with textual features and adapts to the target domain.
+If pauses are omitted then only adaptation is performed.
+Second stage with pause durations can be used for example for restoring punctuation in automatic speech recognition system output.

 # Requirements
 * Python (tested with v.2.7.5)
 * Numpy (tested with v.1.8.0)